aureus123/catalogs/jeha3/paper.md

 - *General Catalogue of the Principal Fixed Stars* (T): A catalog of ~11,000 stars down to approximately magnitude 8 for epoch 1835.0, observed at the Madras Observatory (India) during 1830–1843 under the direction of T. G. Taylor [16].
 The digital version contains cross-identifications with Lacaille and GC catalogs, among others.
 It covers the whole sky.

-- *Catalogue of Stars of the British Association for the Advancement of Science* (BAC): A catalog of ~8,000 bright stars reduced to epoch 1850.0, compiled by F. Baily and published in 1845.
-It covers the whole sky.
+Other catalogs considered are: *Segundo Catálogo General Argentino* (G2), *Catalogue of Stars of the British Association for the Advancement of Science* (BAC), *Positiones Mediae Stellarum Fixarum* (WB) and some Thome's zone observations in 1881-1884.

-- *Positiones Mediae Stellarum Fixarum* (WB): A catalog of ~32,000 stars for epoch 1825.0 covering declinations −15° to +15°, based on F. W. Bessel's zone observations at the Königsberg Observatory, reduced by M. Weisse and published by F. G. W. Struve in 1846 [16].
-Its limiting magnitude is approximately 9.

 ---